SeerUK/ng2-boilerplate/README.md

 $ yarn run e2e
 ```

 You can see all of the tasks listed in the `package.json` file in this repository.
+Some tasks also
+can be run with AOT enabled by putting `:aot` on the end, for example; `build:prod:aot` would
+produce a production-ready, AOT build.

 ## Todo List